iensu/ng-pinyin/README.md

 ng-pinyin
 =========

-Angular attribute directive and filter for dynamic rendering of Chinese pinyin tone diactrics.
+Angular attribute directive and filter for dynamic rendering of Chinese pinyin tone diacritics.

 Each tone is represented by a digit between 1-4, after the syllable to which the tone applies:
 * ni3hao3 -> nǐhǎo